jrdnc/CS371p_blog/test.md

 ---
-layout: page
+layout: post
-title: This is a Test!
+title: Dont't Panic!
+This is just a Test!
 ---

 I repeat!
-This is only a test!
+This is just a test!